jrgn9/cheater/README.md

 ./install.sh
 ```
 ### 💪 Manual install
-If you want to manually inst--exclude="./.git"all the program follow these steps:
+If you want to manually install the program follow these steps:

 1. **Create a .cheater directory in /home/$USER:** `mkdir /home/$USER/.cheater`
 2. **Copy the contents of the cheater directory with rsync or cp (do not copy the .git directory):** `rsync/cp .* /home/$USER/.cheater`